jototland/stackedit_workspace/statistikknotater/estimation.md

 This test is performed just like goodness of fit-test above, but with degrees of freedom
 $\textrm{df} = (\textrm{number of columns} - 1) \cdot (\textrm{number of rows} - 1)$

+When you have a two-by-two table, just use the test for difference of two proportions instead.

 ## Bootstrap methods

 A bootstrap resample is a new sample (with replacement) from a given sample of the population.